sablu1234/wpbatch-02-ostad/wp-content/plugins/mailchimp-for-wp/readme.txt

 #### 4.0 & 4.0.1 - August 9, 2016

-This release updates the plugin to version 3 of the Mailchimp API.
-Please [read through the upgrade ...
+This release updates the ...

 == Upgrade Notice ==

 = 3.0.3 =

 Minor improvements and re-added support for Goodbye Captcha integration.